What You Can Do

 The Department of Taxation (DOTAX) reminds you to be vigilant about protecting your personal information to prevent being scammed.

 Here are a few tips to help determine if your interaction or correspondence with DOTAX is authentic and will help you to keep your information safe:

-- Do not give out personal information on the phone, through the mail, or over the Internet unless you have initiated the contact and know who you are dealing with.
+- Do not give out personal information on the phone, through the mail, or over the Internet unless you have initiated the contact and/or know who you are dealing with.

-- The Department will never ask for personal identifying information such as your social security number, bank account information, or credit card number over the phone or email.
+- The Department will never make an unsolicited call, text or email asking for personal identifying information such as your social security number, bank account information, or credit card number.

 - The Department will never demand an immediate payment method such as prepaid debit card, gift card or wire transfer.

 - If you owe taxes, the Department will instruct taxpayers to make payments to “Hawaii State Tax Collector.”